 The most commonly used MURA Decoding proved to be good compromise between reconstruction quality and run time, despite its negligence of Poisson noise and near-field artifacts, which remain uncompensated in single image reconstruction.
 The Wiener Filter yields reconstructions of comparable quality but has the advantage of a more than four times faster run time.
-The MLEM algorithm offers higher reconstruction quality but comes with higher computational cost as it takes more than 45 times as long for a single reconstruction compared to MURA Decoding.
-It is conceivable to accelerate the run time by reducing the number of iterations.
-This could be achieved, for example, by combining the MLEM algorithm with a Wiener Filter for the initial guess.
+The MLEM algorithm offers higher reconstruction quality but comes with higher computational cost as it takes more than

-Figure 11.
-Exemplary images of dual image reconstructions taken from the SRP, LRP and CP with corresponding detector image and ground truth.
+Figure 11: Exemplary images of dual image reconstructions taken from the SRP, LRP and CP with corresponding detector image and ground truth.
 The detector image taken with mask and with anti-mask are presented in false colors and were also histogram equalized.